 A key material in plumbing, construction and electronics, copper can be found in most modern buildings.
 The metal is often hidden behind walls, where copper pipes supply water and heat to taps and radiators.
 Copper wires are also found in electronic appliances like kettles and refrigerators.

 When a fire breaks out, copper pipes and copper wires can be relied upon to prevent the spread of fire.
 This is because, unlike plastic and aluminium, copper has a higher melting point than the temperature of most building fires.

-When the best installation practices are followed and insulation is applied, the metal’s fire-resistant qualities are further enhanced, buying time for firefighters to arrive on the scene and the extinguish the blaze before it engulfs the building.
+When the best installation practices are followed, the metal’s fire-resistant qualities are further enhanced, buying time for firefighters to arrive on the scene and the extinguish the blaze before it engulfs the building.